sachabeaumier/sachabeaumier/README.md

 ### Hi there 👋

-I am a full stack developer/data specialist.
+I am a developer/data specialist.
 I enjoy working with data & making tech that is accessible and purposeful